sharpecs/mycota/README.md

 ```

-The summary report produced for this model shows weak quantified results.
-The R-squared value, which is interpreted as the percentage of variance with the independents, is quite low compared to the values displayed in the correlation matrix.
-The strongest correlation with the zone in the matrix is with the role.
-Also worth noting is that the coefficient for role shows a positive correlation, as does substrate .
-However, group has a negative correlation.
-A positive correlation indicates that the strength of the relationship increases towards the higher numbered zones, while a negative correlation indicates a weaker relationship towards the higher zones.
-Since the residual chart showed some type of change, the modeled results should still be mapped.
+The summary report produced for this model shows a weak fit.
+The *R-squared* is very low; it is interpreted as the percentage of variance explained by *Zone* using the covariates.
+The covariate section describes the relationship between each independent variable and *Zone*.
+The coefficient however shows a positive correlation for *Role* and *substrate* possibly indicating a diverse range of functioning fungi and substrates towards the higher zones in the park.
+Conversely, the diversity of fungi groups diminishes.
+Since the residual chart showed some type of change, the modelled values will be applied with mapped residuals.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Spatial Regression

-One of the reasons for a weak summary result is that even though a positive and negative correlation direction exist, there is no correlation (neagtive Adjusted R-squared) between the sequence of values at different parts of the distribution.
-Meaning the zones used to identify as a dependent values must have been autocorrelated when processed by the model.
-The ordinary least squares algorithm assumes the variables are not aurocorrelated.
-A problem with applying clustering to geospatial variables, in this case to create zones, is that the variables would have been autocorrelated as part of that process.
-Spatial autocorrelation causes multivariate model coeffients and output to be bias and untrustworthy.

-Fortunately there are spatial regression functions that compensate for autocorrelation so that the coefficients and outputs are more realistic.
-To apply these functions we need to scale the zones using a weights matrix created with a tool that calculates the neighbours of each data feature with a Coordinate Reference System (CRS) for mapping.
+Even though some type of relationship exists within the data, one of the main reasons for a weak result is the autocorrelation applied on the dependent *Zone*.
+The model applies its algorithm on the variables and expects no correlation between the sequence of values at different parts of the distribution.
+In this case *Zone* has been clustered with spatial autocorrelation which is probably causing the randomness in the results.
+Fortunately there are regionalisation methods that compensate for autocorrelation so that the coefficients and outputs are more realistic.
+To incorporate *space* in the model, the zones need to be weighted with a matrix built from a Coordinate Referencing System (CRS).
+The weights matrix forces the model to examine the geographical relationship between the observed residuals and neighbouring residuals (aka Nearest-Neighbour method).

 <figure>
     <center>